KennedyRyan-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword Displays lines containing a pattern 15-countthatword Displays the number of lines that contain a pattern in a file 16-whatsnext Displays lines containing a pattern and 3 lines after them in a file
+14-findthatword Displays lines containing a pattern 15-countthatword Displays the number of lines that contain a pattern in a file 16-whatsnext Displays lines containing a pattern and 3 lines after them in a file 17-hidethisword Displays the lines in a file that do not contain a certain pattern